evgenii-chopei/Custom-Segment-Controller/README.md

-# custom.segment
+# Custom Segment Controller iOS
-Custom segment controller iOS
+WITH VERY flexible adjustment

 You can customise it with methods:

 1. Add files to your project.